 Instructions

-- Combine the sugar, flour and salt in a saucepan, whisk to combine.
-Slowly whisk in the milk until smooth.
+- Combine 12 oz granulated sugar, 2 ½ oz all purpose flour and ¼ teaspoon salt in a saucepan, whisk to combine.
+Slowly whisk in 12 oz whole milk until smooth.
 Heat the mixture over medium low, whisking constantly, until it begins to boil.

-- Cream the butter until light and fluffy.
+- Cream 12 oz unsalted butter until light and fluffy.
 Add the pudding, a little at a time, until completely incorporated.
 Switch to the whisk attachment and whip the buttercream until it’s light and fluffy.

 - Use immediately to fill and frost your favorite cake.